NicolasOmar/my-budget-api/README.md

 # My Budget API
-RESTful API based on NodeJs to give middle/back-end support for web clients based on [Angular](https://mybudget-angular.herokuapp.com/) and [React](https://mybudget-react.herokuapp.com/).
+RESTful API based on NodeJs to give middle/back-end support for a web client based on [Angular](https://master.d2i6kyeewx6g66.amplifyapp.com/).

 ## What do I need?
 Before cloning this repo, I recommend installing the following software: